Black Watch: Regimental museum

-The battalion headquarters and regimental museum are located at Balhousie Castle in Perth.
+The battalion headquarters and regimental museum are at Balhousie Castle in Perth.

 Uniform and traditions

 The Black Watch's primary recruiting areas are in Fife, Dundee, Angus and Perth and Kinross.
 The battalion is permitted to retain its most famous distinction, the red hackle on the Tam o'Shanter.

 Notable members

 The following are notable individuals who served with the regiment: